Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Introduction

-In machine learning, validation and model selection typically rely on a global loss function like the Kullback-Leibler divergence or the $L^2$ loss \citep{izbicki2017photo, rothfuss2019cdepractices}.
-Loss functions are useful for training models, but they only provide relative comparisons of overall model fit.
-Hence, a practitioner may not know whether he or she should keep looking for better models (using larger training samples, training times, etc.), or if the current estimate is ``close enough'' to the true density.
-Current goodness-of-fit diagnostics for conditional density models $\widehat{f}$ only test for a form of overall coherence between a data-averaged conditional (posterior) distribution and its marginal (prior) distribution, by computing so-called probability integral transform (PIT) values \citep{cook2006validating,freeman2017photoz,talts2018validating,disanto2018cmdn}.
-Although these diagnostic methods provide valuable information to practitioners, they were originally developed for assessing unconditional density models \citep{gan1990pit}; as such, they are unable to detect some clearly misspecified conditional models.
-Indeed, PIT diagnostics are insensitive to covariate transformations (Theorem \ref{thm:uniform}).
-As an example, models trained on only a subset of the features can pass these checks (see Section \ref{sec:example1}).
+\textbf{Related work.} Large AI models, such as deep generative autoregressive models or Bayesian networks, are typically fit using global loss functions like the Kullback-Leibler divergence or the $L^2$ loss \citep{izbicki2017photo, rothfuss2019cdepractices}.
+Loss functions are useful for training models but only provide relative comparisons of overall model fit.
+Hence, a practitioner may not know whether he or she should keep looking for better models (using larger training samples, training times, etc.), or if the current estimate is ``close enough''.
+Another line of work assesses goodness-of-fit of a conditional density model via a two-sample test that compare samples from $\widehat f$ and $f$.
+Earlier tests involve a conditional version of the standard Kolmogorov test \citep{andrews1997condtest, zheng2000condtest} in one dimension, or are tailored to specific families of conditional densities \citep{stute2002condtest, moreira2003condtest}.
+Recently, \cite{jitkrittum2020cde} developed a fast kernel-based approach that can also identify local regions of poor fit.
+While these tests are consistent, they do not provide insight on how the distributions of $\widehat f$ and $f$ differ locally.
+Kernel approaches also require the user to specify an appropriate kernel and tuning parameters, which can be challenging in practice.
+Finally, existing diagnostics that do describe the nature of inconsistencies between $\widehat f$ and $f$ only test for a form of overall coherence between a data-averaged conditional (posterior) distribution and its marginal (prior) distribution.
+Typically, they compute probability integral transform (PIT) values \citep{cook2006validating,freeman2017photoz,talts2018validating,disanto2018cmdn}.
+While informative, these diagnostics were originally developed for assessing \textit{unconditional} density models \citep{gan1990pit}.
+As such, they are known to fail to detect some clearly misspecified conditional models including models that ignore the dependence on the covariates altogether \citep{schmidt2020photoz}.
+(Our Theorem \ref{thm:uniform} details different failure modes of existing diagnostics.)

+\textbf{Contribution and novelty.} Our work provides diagnostic tools for UQ and calibration of predictive models that provide insight in simple, explainable terms like coverage, bias, dispersion, and multimodality in $y$ (output of interest) as a function of $\x$ (observed inputs).
+Having interpretable diagnostics is crucial for scientific collaborators and end users to build trust in large AI models.

+Existing diagnostics for conditional density models cannot detect every kind of misspecified model and give insight into local quality of fit at any given $\x$.
+Our method quantifies deviations between actual and nominal coverage in $y$.
+It (i) detects arbitrarily misspecified models and (ii) assesses and visualizes quality of fit anywhere in feature space, even at points without observed data, in terms of easy-to-explain diagnostics.
+To the best of our knowledge, no other method in the literature provides both consistency and diagnostics for complex high-dimensional data.